Costeer/101st-Wiki/content/Chanel Overview.md

 ![[Pasted image 20240819182407.png]]

-this channel is where server booster messages are posted
+This channel is where server booster messages are posted

 ***